 The College created the Green Mountain Adventure Programming (GreenMAP) office in 2001 with the idea of providing wilderness programs to the entire student body regardless of major.
 The office serves as a gateway to the natural environment and educates students about the outdoors.
 The Wilderness Challenge brings new students together prior to on-campus orientation and takes them into the outdoors for what have historically been adventure-based activities.
 Some of these activities include backpacking, kayaking, rock climbing, and canoeing.
 Students usually find these trips to be a great way to make friends early on and many remain intact throughout and beyond college.

 Student Leaders welcome incoming first year and transfer students to Green Mountain College.
-Here you will take care of the nuts and bolts of going to college – getting your college IDs, taking placement exams, etc. – but you'll also have the opportunity to attend wellness workshops and social events, meet additional faculty and staff, and get to know other students beyond your roommate and floormates.
-All throughout the weekend you are getting to know others, exploring the campus and surrounding area and learning what it means to be a student at Green Mountain College.
-At the end of Orientation weekend, the campus community joins together for an outdoor barbecue and concert on a summer afternoon in Vermont- you are now a member of the GMC community!
+Here you will take care of the nuts and bolts of going to college – getting your college IDs, taking placement exams, etc. – but you’ll also have the opportunity to attend wellness workshops and social events, meet additional faculty and staff and get to know other students beyond your roommate and floormates.
+Throughout the weekend you are getting to know others, exploring the campus and surrounding area and learning what it means to be a student at Green Mountain College.
+At the end of Orientation weekend, the campus community joins together for an outdoor barbecue and concert on a summer afternoon in Vermont – you are now a member of the GMC community!

-This introductory course explores some of the ways in which human societies make sense of the natural world.
-Students read literature that ranges from folklore and poetry to environmental philosophy and natural science, and develop a sense of how culture determines our understanding of our environment.
-The course begins to develop writing through essays and journaling while frequent field trips help root students in their new home while they test ideas from classroom readings.
+This introduction to your Green Mountain College education and our beautiful bioregion explores some of the ways in which we make sense of the human and ecological systems which surround us.
+Students choose their section from various topics, while all students experience a few common texts that consider our place in the world.
+The course begins to develop college writing through essays and journaling while frequent field trips help root students in their new home while they test ideas from classroom readings.
 This course is required of all students, so there will be a lot of discussion about it amongst your peers!
 The ELA portfolio is begun in this course and added to in each of the subsequent core courses in the ELA program.
-For more information about Images of Nature and the ELA program, click here

 Voices of Community

-Building on the writing skills developed in Images of Nature, Voices of Community provides students with more extensive practice in composition and revision.
-The course cultivates the conventions of Standard Written English through a series of assignments that explores how the environment encompasses human relationships and communities.
-The critical thinking and communication skills learned in this course enable informed participation in these communities.
-The course culminates in a “Voices Celebration” which brings all sections of the course together to share the various ways the concept of Community has been explored, and written about, during the semester.
-For more information about Voices of the Community, click here
+Building on the writing skills developed in Images of Nature and Culture, Voices of Community provides students with more extensive practice in composition and revision, aimed at preparing them for upper-level college work.
+The critical thinking and communication skills learned in this course enable informed participation in diverse social and ecological contexts and just and sustainable communities.
+The course culminates in a “Voices Celebration” which brings all sections of the course together to share the various ways that community has been explored during the semester.

 All students are assigned to a first-year advisor as soon as they register for classes in the summer.
 Your first-year advisor will be the instructor for your Images of Nature class.
 The role of the advisor is to help guide you through the transition to College.
 They can help get you connected to any resources you may need academically or they can be a sounding board for social issues.
 In October, prior registration for the spring semester, you will have an opportunity to either verify or change your major and to select an advisor within your major.
 Your major advisor will be someone that you will work with to determine which courses make sense for you to make progress within your major as well as towards your overall goals and aspirations.
 At the end of the first semester, you will fully transition from your first-year advisor over to your major advisor.
 Be sure to utilize these folks, as they have a great wealth of information and knowledge about how to navigate through college!